 In preparation for the wash, neatly place your wefts on top of each other in a bundle, similar to the same way as when you first received them.
 This will help ensure the hair does not tangle with the clips during the washing process.

 Ensure your sink is squeaky clean, plug the drain and begin to fill it up with luke warm water - we don’t want the water to be too hot or too cold.

 Squirt about 2-3 pumps or a small handful of shampoo in to the water and wave the water around to ensure the product is evenly dispersed.
 When working with your extensions, we recommend to use hair products that are alcohol free, sulfate free, and designed for coloured treated hair or extensions in order to ensure the color is preserved.

 Step 3: Shampoo each weft

-When you’re washing out each bundle or weft, we recommend to blast cold water on the hair for the last 10 seconds - bear with us, we know your hands will be cold, but this will help close the cuticles of the hair to seal in the moisture and make the extensions more shiny.
-Trust us - it’ll be worth it.
+When washing out each weft, rinse it again with cold water, which will help close the cuticles of the hair to seal in the moisture and make the extensions shinier.

-Lay out all of your wefts separately on a towel on a flat surface.
-A trick to preventing any frizz once the hair drys is to apply a small amount of hair oil to each weft to ensure the hair remains manageable and silky smooth.
+Lay out all of the wefts on a flat surface and gently pat the excess moisture from the hair.
+A trick to preventing any frizz once the hair dries is to apply a small amount of hair oil to each weft to ensure the hair remains manageable and silky smooth.